fenago/kubernetes-course/md/Lab_4.md

 ============

-As you will recall from *Chapter 2*, *An Overview of Kubernetes*, the API server acts as the central hub that communicates with all the different components in Kubernetes.
-In the previous chapter, we took a look at how we can use kubectl to instruct the API server to do various things.
+As you will recall from *Lab 2*, *An Overview of Kubernetes*, the API server acts as the central hub that communicates with all the different components in Kubernetes.
+In the previous lab, we took a look at how we can use kubectl to instruct the API server to do various things.

-In this chapter, we will take a further look into the components that make up the API server.
+In this lab, we will take a further look into the components that make up the API server.
 As the API server is at the center of our entire Kubernetes system, it is important to learn how to effectively communicate with the API server itself and how API requests are